-What exactly is a point?A point is a fee equal to 1 percent of the loan amount.
-A 30-year, $150,000 mortgage might have a rate of 7 percent but come with a charge of 1 point, or $1,500.
+A point is a fee equal to 1 percent of the loan amount.
+A 30-year, $100,000 mortgage might have an interest rate of 5 percent but come with a charge of 1 point, or $1,000.

 A lender can charge 1, 2 or more points.
-There are two kinds of points -- discount points and origination points.
+There are two kinds of points: discount points and origination points.